jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-7o.md

 "Every province necessarily contributes to increase the expence of that general government."

 If any province does not contribute, an unequal burden must placed on some other part of the empire.

 The wartime revenue of every province should be proportional to peacetime revenue of the empire.

 Neither the ordinary nor extraordinary revenue from British colonies is proportional to the revenue of Great Britain.

 The monopoly was supposed to:
 - increase British private revenue
 - enable the British to pay more taxes to compensate the deficiency of revenue from the colonies.

-I have shown that this monopoly is a very grievous tax on the colonies.
+This monopoly is a very grievous tax on the colonies.
-    It may increase the revenue of an order of men in Great Britain, but it reduces the people's revenue.
+- It increase the revenue of an order of men in Great Britain, but it reduces the people's revenue.
-    It consequently reduces the people's ability to pay taxes.
+- It consequently reduces the people's ability to pay taxes.

 The order of men who get increased revenue from the monopoly is absolutely impossible to tax beyond the proportion of other orders.

-        I shall show in Book 5 that that order is extremely unwise even to attempt to tax beyond that proportion.
+Book 5 will show that that order is extremely unwise even to attempt to tax beyond that proportion.
-        No resource can be drawn from that order.
+- No resource can be drawn from that order.

 ### Colony Assemblies